Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Metapod.md

 ---
 Ability1: Shed Skin
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME011.png
+BookShinyImageName: HOME011_s.png
 BoxSprite: SRD-BoxSprite-metapod.png
+DexCategory: Cocoon Pokemon
+DexDescription: Its shell can be as hard as an iron slab.
+A Metapod does not move very much because it is preparing its soft innards for evolution inside the shell.
+  It is known as one of the fastest evolving Pokemon in the world.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 7
+  Feet: 2.3
+  Meters: 0.7
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-metapod.png
 Learnset: '[[SRD-Metapod-Learnset]]'
 Legendary: 'No'
 Name: Metapod
 Number: 11
+PrimaryEggGroup: Bug
+SecondaryEggGroup: ''
 Sprite: metapod.png
 Type1: Bug
 Type2: ''
+Weight:
+  Hectograms: 99
+  Kilograms: 9.9
+  Pounds: 21.8
 ---

 #PokeroleSRD/Pokedex